 Sources: IWSR, Future Lab, Euromonitor

-Feed components are delivered on a continuous basis to A-Rehu Oy’s production facility which is located in close proximity of the Koskenkorva plant.
+Feed components are delivered on a continuous basis to A-Rehu Oy’s production facility, which is located in the Koskenkorva plant’s area.

 Market conditions in 2019